Aditya-0911/Sarcasm-Detection/README.md

 ## Getting Started

 Use the ipynb file in the repository in google colab and upload your kaggle.json file from Kaggle or upload the dataset provided in the repository

-## Legal Considerations

-This project is governed by the MIT License, which outlines how you can use, modify, and share this work.
-For comprehensive licensing details, consult the [LICENSE](LICENSE) file.

 ## Citations